ministryofjustice/make-recall-decision-api/README.md

 ### Running the Service Locally

-In order to spin up the service and it's related user interface ([make-recall-decision-ui]) and all their dependencies locally, run the following script:
+In order to spin up the service, it's related user interface ([make-recall-decision-ui]) and all their dependencies locally, run the following script:

 ```
 ./scripts/start-local-services.sh